ykrapiva/android-eventmap-library/README.md

 # android-eventmap-library
-A view for drawing an event map which consists of sectors, rows and seats
+A library for drawing an event map which consists of sectors, rows and seats